-When looked at it this way, grammar might seem like a kind of super weapon.
+When it comes to language learning, grammar might seem like a kind of super weapon.

 Well, let me tell you a secret: It actually is.